unic/sledge/docs/src/main/markdown/sledge-architecture.md

 ### Decreased Time-to-Market of applications

 Sledge simplifies the deployment of your AEM application such it enables you to do "One-click Rollouts".
-This enables you to push new features of your application to market within a snap.
+This enables you to push new features of your application to testing or production environments at the click of a button.
+This eliminates manual installation procedures as well as human error and allows to speed up the process manifold.
+Needless to say, money saved on not manually executing installation procedures can be spent on business functionality, which is far more important.

 ### Standardized application deployments

 Sledge defines a standardized application package format which increases the maintainability of your applications and helps operation teams to execute Application deployments in a standardized way.
+This allows for a clean documentation and easy transferral of work items throughout the team.

 ### Centralized configuration

 Sledge handles all application configurations in one place which decreases the time of configuration management of the operation teams.
+It also ensures quality, as configuration can be easily audited and reviewed.

 ### Customizable and Integration-friendly

 Sledge provides connectors which enables you to attach Application package sources of your choice.
 This means you can install directly your Application packages from your FTP server or your Nexus repository.
-Additionally Sledge offers a remote service API which helps you to easily integrate with your existing Continuous Integration systems.
+Additionally Sledge offers a remote service API which helps you to easily integrate with your Continuous Integration systems.

 Quality Goals